MOSEK/mosek.rust/doc/source/api.rst

 ``bu``
     New upper bound.

-Changes the bounds for one constraint.
+Changes the bound for one constraint.

-If the a bound value specified is numerically larger than :ref:`dparam__data_tol_bound_inf` it is considered infinite and the bound key is changed accordingly.
-If a bound value is numerically larger than :ref:`dparam_data_tol_bound_wWrn`, a warning will be displayed, but the bound is inputted as specified.

 .. index:: put_con_bound_list